-8. Treatment for Other Symptoms of Colds
+8. Treatment for Other Symptoms of Colds:

-• Pain.
-Use acetaminophen (such as Tylenol) or ibuprofen for muscle aches or headaches.

-• Sore Throat.
-For children over 1 year old, can sip warm chicken broth.
+- Pain.
+Use acetaminophen (such as Tylenol) or ibuprofen for muscle aches or headaches. - Sore Throat.
+Sip warm chicken broth.
 Some children prefer cold foods such as popsicles or ice cream.
+Can also suck on throat drops or hard candy.